dottedmag/dottedmag.net/src/blog/03-de-drm-ioctl.md

-title: DE/compositor development notes - DRM operations (1)
+title: DE/compositor development notes - DRM operations - capabilites
 date: 2023-07-08
 ----
 What can compositor do with DRM devices once it [has found](/blog/01-de-drm/) them?